cunnie/writings/i_am_become_forever.md

 she had ever seen.
 The donut-shaped electromagnetic field was incredibly smooth.
 She reached out and touched it.
 Hard.
 She pushed.
 It didn't budge.

-_That's strange_, she thought, _I've never had something resist me like this_.
+_That's strange_, she thought, _I've never encountered anything that could resist me like this_.

 She pushed hard.
 Nothing.
 She pushed harder.
 Nothing. _Of course it's strong: it contains a thermonuclear explosion.
 It needs to be very strong_.